-As a writer and one that has dietary issues finding the perfect cuisine can be a little daunting no matter where I am traveling in the world.
-At the same time these restrictions can also show the true colors and creativity of a chef.
-At many dining establishments taking the easy way out is often the case and does not bode well with writing a review or enjoying a meal.
-When a restaurant suggests just removing the sauce, having poached fish, or plain grilled meat, I often cringe knowing I have entered the zone of being ordinary.
+As a writer with dietary issues, finding the perfect cuisine can be daunting no matter where I am traveling in the world.
+At the same time, these restrictions can also show the true colors and creativity of a chef.
+At many dining establishments taking the easy way out is often the case.
+It does not bode well with writing a review or enjoying a meal.
+When a restaurant suggests removing the sauce, having poached fish, or plain grilled meat, I cringe knowing I have entered the unimaginative ordinary zone.
 Why go out to dinner to have something I can make at home.
 I want something that is unique and will enhance my dining experience, bring out the wow.

 I remember one establishment recommended to me by our hotel in Hawaii.
-When I arrived the chef had taken his entire menu and crossed out and adapted his menu to fit my dietary needs, thereby giving me a choice of 6 -8 items.
-If I had been a writer at the time I would have given this restaurant a glowing review because this chef thought outside the box.
+When I arrived, the chef took his entire menu, crossing out and adapting his menu to fit my dietary needs, thereby giving me a choice of 6 -8 items.
+If I had been a writer then, I would have given this restaurant a glowing review because this chef thought outside the box.

 Another restaurant, JoJos in New York would keep a record of my allergies on their computer so each time I visited the restaurant, once or twice a year, they were already prepared to assist me.

-What is most fun is when the chef truly understands your allergies and suggests he will make something special that is off the menu.
+It is fun when a chef truly understands your allergies and suggests making something special, not on the menu.
 I love to give the chef that freedom and those surprises are the ones that do make you go wow.

-No matter where you travel around the world there are those special food moments that stand out especially when your dietary issues limit you.
+No matter where you travel, there are special food moments that stand out especially when your dietary issues limit you.

-Here are some of my favorites from the past year where a chef went overboard to eliminate wheat, diary and soy, the main staples of most eateries.
+Here are some of my favorites from the past year.
+Each chef went overboard to eliminate wheat, dairy, and soy, the main staples of most eateries.

 A recent trip to Italy brought me to Trattoria Da Burde in Florence, a charming Osteria featuring regional Italian Cooking.
-In its third generation, this family owned restaurant prides itself in service.
+In its third generation, this family-owned restaurant prides itself on service.
 One will definitely encounter an exceptional dining experience.
 You will not go away hungry, as the portions are large.
-For those with allergies the restaurant staff goes overboard to cater to your dietary needs.
+For those with allergies, the restaurant staff goes overboard to cater to your dietary needs.

 Cruising on the Celebrity Reflection this past summer from Rome to the Greek Isles, the chef surprised me with different and unusual desserts nightly.
-As I am not typically a dessert eater because the usual fair is sorbet this was a real treat and one I could not turn down.
+Typically I avoid desserts because the usual fair is sorbet.
+The cruise was a real treat and one I could not turn down.
 You might say it was one of those food wow moments.

-With food allergies you can never go wrong at Café Del Rey in Marina Del Rey, California.
-General Manager Brian Cousins makes sure Executive Chef David Vilchez visits you table to make sure he prepares the perfect dish that will meet your dietary needs.
+With food allergies, you can never go wrong at Café Del Rey in Marina Del Rey, California.
+General Manager Brian Cousins makes sure Executive Chef David Vilchez visits your table to ensure he prepares the perfect dish to meet your dietary needs.
 Not only will you have a delicious meal but the view from the dining room of the marina is well worth the visit.